rsrini7/Notification-SSE-WebFlux/README.md

 - **NotificationProcessorService**:
   - Validates input
   - Saves notifications to the database
-  - Notification events can be ingested via Kafka topics (`notifications`, `broadcast-notifications`, `critical-notifications`) for asynchronous processing.
+  - Notification events can be ingested via Kafka topics (`notifications`, `critical-notifications`) for asynchronous processing.
 The `NotificationProcessingOrchestrator` is then invoked by Kafka consumers.
   - Sends real-time updates via Server-Sent Events (SSE)
   - Sends emails for critical notifications
 - **AdminNotificationController** provides admin-specific APIs (stats, broadcast, recent notifications).